schmidt/nach-vorne.eu/cv.md

 #### Finn GmbH <small>04/2008 - 04/2012 -- Employed</small>

 Finn GmbH was a web development agency, specialized on Ruby on Rails projects.
-The customers were mainly large companies like Siemens and Telekom.
+The customers were mainly large corporations like Siemens and Telekom.
 Finn offered business process related consulting supported with custom software development.
 During my later days at Finn, we focussed on custom Redmine development to adapt its project management capabilities to the customer's needs.

 I was a senior developer, leading teams of varying sizes and being technical contact for our customers.
 I was working with Ruby, Rails and plain JavaScript.